iapyeh/GGeditor/docs/User Guide.rst

-.. _h7a6941666312412f5d33487d7c4f3d7:
+.. _h177537546887b67276822514c66016:

-User Guide
+How to Use
 ##########

-Most features are just use the Google Docs’ native widgets.
+Most features are just using the Google Docs’ native widgets.
 Such as

-* Paragraph and indentation
+* Paragraph heading and indentation
-* Headings
-* Bold and Italic font style, as well as subscript and superscript
+* Bold , Italic, subscript and superscript
-* List item and numbered list item
+* List and numbered list
 * Table
-* Image
+* Image and chart
-* Footnotes, hyperlinks and bookmarks
+* Footnote, hyperlink and bookmark
-* Google Docs’ intrinsic “Table of Content” (links to bookmarks and headings)
+* Table of contents (links to bookmarks and headings)
-* Unicode symbols
+* Horizontal line, special characters and CKJ full\-width characters

-Besides the features in the above list, there are two sub menu items in the menu item of the GGeditor.
-The “Show Markup Panel” and the “Commit to Github”.
+Besides the above list, there are “Show Markup Panel” and the “Commit to Github” on the Add\-ons/GGeditor menuitem.

 \ |IMG1|\